Italy expects to revive valuable Libya contracts

 Italy's government also said it was confident.

-"They've agreed to honor all contracts, including those with Italian companies," Italian Foreign Minister Franco Frattini told Italian radio, referring to the Benghazi-based rebel council.
+"They've agreed to honour all contracts, including those with Italian companies," Italian Foreign Minister Franco Frattini told Italian radio, referring to the Benghazi-based rebel council.

 "Italy's contracts are with Libya, not with Gaddafi."

-Shares of Italian companies with operations in Libya - like energy firm ENI and defense operator Finmeccanica - surged this week on hopes the Libyan conflict was almost over and they would benefit.
+Shares of Italian companies with operations in Libya - like energy firm ENI and defence operator Finmeccanica - surged this week on hopes the Libyan conflict was almost over and they would benefit.

 Once Gaddafi's closest European ally, Rome has aggressively courted the rebels since abruptly switching sides to back them in April after a NATO bombing campaign began.